-4.8 Ofcom notes that from 2001/02 the costs of private circuit PPP activities have been included in the same cost bucket as other PPP costs but attributed, through the use of a survey, to relevant cost components.
+4.8 From 2001/02, the costs of private circuit PPP activities have been included in the same cost bucket as other PPP costs but attributed, through the use of a survey, to relevant cost components.
 It is important therefore that this survey is sufficiently robust to reliably attribute costs within the cost cascade process.
 The use of surveys is discussed in more detail below.